-The project helps to provide mechanisms to extend social protection coverage and adequate benefits to both formal and informal tourism workers using a combination of contributory and non-contributory schemes, following the international social security standards and principles.
-The expected outcome is to assist the country in overcoming the crisis in the short and medium-term.
+Supporting the social protection response to the impact of COVID-19 – Tourism Sector in Sri Lanka project aims at supporting the Government of Sri Lanka to design and implement social protection responses to mitigate the impact of COVID-19 pandemic on the workers of the tourism sector in the country.
+It helps to provide mechanisms to extend social protection coverage and adequate benefits to both formal and informal workers using a combination of contributory and non-contributory schemes, following the international social security standards and principles.
+The expected outcome of the project is to assist the country to overcome the crisis in the short and medium term.

 Ms. Simrin Singh, Director, ILO Country Office for Sri Lanka and Maldives, firstname.lastname@example.org

 Ms. Sriyani Ekanayake, Programme Officer, ILO Country Office for Sri Lanka and Maldives, email@example.com

 Ms. Mariko Ouchi, Senior Technical Specialist on Social Protection, ILO Decent Work Technical Support Team (DWT) – South Asia, firstname.lastname@example.org